 [In case of temporary obstruction, the driver shall be able to see the close proximity rear view field of vision under the conditions defined in annex 9 paragraph 1.3.3.5.

-If the driver is not able to see in all normal adjusted driving positions, it is deemed to comply to this requirement if the vehicle is fitted with at least an audible or haptic information signal given to the driver within a maximum of 0.6 seconds after the start of the backing event and complying with the technical requirements as described in paragraph 17 when tested according to Annex 10]
+If the driver is not able to see the close proximity rear view field of vision in all normal adjusted driving positions, it is deemed to comply to this requirement if the vehicle is fitted with at least an audible or haptic information signal given to the driver within a maximum of 0.6 seconds after the start of the backing event and complying with the technical requirements as described in paragraph 17 when tested according to Annex 10]

 Paragraph 17.1. amend to read: